What Important Screenings Should I Get at My Yearly Wellness Exam?

 Making an appointment for your annual wellness exam is one of the best things you can do for your health.
 A visit to your primary care physician is often the first line of defense against preventing major illnesses.
 These annual visits are also the best way to understand the state of your overall health.

-Here are the essential topics and screenings to cover with your primary care physician during your annual wellness exam this year.
+Here are the essential topics and screenings to cover during your annual wellness exam.

 Family Medical History